 Consider a Lighting Professional

 Tape lighting and channel installations can be tricky.
 If you need help, an authorized Kichler Lighting showroom or nearby electrical distributor can connect you with a certified lighting professional.
-Kichler partners can also connect with our Advanced Product Solutions team for planning layout and design assistance.
+Kichler partners can also connect with our Advanced Product Solutions team for technical questions.

 The Tape Lighting with Channels final word?
 Create a lighting legacy.
-It’s not as hard as you might think and Kichler Lighting is always here to help.
+It’s not as hard as you might think and we are always here to help.

 3M is a trademark of 3M